Parvathaneni Harish: Education

 Harish graduated as a gold medalist in mechanical engineering at Osmania University College of Engineering in Hyderabad and previously studied at the Indian Institute of Management in Kolkata.
 He also studied Arabic at the American University of Cairo and passed the exam with distinction.

 Early career

 Harish joined the Indian Foreign Service (IFS) in 1990.
-He worked in Indian Embassy in Cairo (Egypt) and Riyadh (Saudi Arabia), and was India’s representative to the Palestinian Authority.
+He worked in Indian Embassy in Cairo (Egypt) and Riyadh (Saudi Arabia), and was India's representative to the Palestinian Authority.
 He also worked for the Ministry of External Affairs's East Asia and External Publicity divisions.

-Harish served as joint secretary and officer on special duty to India's Vice President Hamid Ansari for a period of five years, beginning in 2007.
+Harish served as joint secretary and officer on special duty to India's Vice President Mohammad Hamid Ansari for a period of five years, beginning in 2007.
 He served as India's Consul General in Houston from July 2012 till March 2016.
-Thereafter, Harish was India's ambassador to Vietnam (2016-2019) and during his tenure the bilateral relationship was upgraded to a Comprehensive Strategic Partnership.
-Most recently, Harish served as India’s ambassador to Germany.During his tenure, both countries initiated a Green and Sustainable Development Partnership covering the government, business and industry.
+Thereafter, Harish was India's ambassador to Vietnam (2016–2019) and during his tenure the bilateral relationship was upgraded to a Comprehensive Strategic Partnership.
+Most recently, Harish served as India's ambassador to Germany.
+During his tenure, both countries initiated a Green and Sustainable Development Partnership covering the government, business and industry.